carlosperate/PebbleQuickHue/README.md

 # QuickHue for Pebble
 Pebble app to facilitate quick control of a Philips Hue light bulb.

-Pebble app to facilitate quick control of a Philips Hue light bulb.
+### [Link to QuickHue in the Pebble App Store][1]

-It will toggle the preselected light ON or OFF as soon as the app loads, so it is designed to be registered as a button shortcut ([Quick Launch Pebble feature][1]) for quick light control.
-The Up and down buttons within the app will also change the brightness of the light.
+The Pebble App will toggle the preselected light ON or OFF as soon as it loads, so it is designed to be registered as a button shortcut ([Quick Launch Pebble feature][2]) for quick light control.
+The up and down buttons when the app is open will change the brightness of the light.

 ![QuickHue for Pebble screenshot 1][screenshot_1]
 ![QuickHue for Pebble screenshot 2][screenshot_2]

 ## Installing QuickHue
-This app can be installed from the Pebble App store: [QuickHue for Pebble][2]
+This app can be installed from the Pebble App store: [QuickHue for Pebble][1]

 The latest, not for production, app version from the GitHub repository can be installed by [clicking this link on your phone][3].
 The Pebble phone app should be able to catch the `.pbw` file and install it in your Pebble smarthwatch.